videntity/vmi/README.md

     export DJANGO_SUPERUSER_LAST_NAME="User"

-The `EC2PARAMSTORE_4_ENVIRONMENT_VARIABLES` setting says to look for env vars in a file called `.env`.
-If this string is `EC2_PARAMSTORE`, the anything in `.env` will be overridden with parameters in an AWS EC2 Parameter store.
-There are a number of variables that can be set based on your specific environment and setup.
+    export FROM_EMAIL="no-reply@verifymyidentity.org"
+    export ADMIN_EMAIL="no-reply@verifymyidentity.org"

+    # If using Twilio for SMS  delivery
+    export TWILIO_ACCOUNT_SID="ACcccXXXXXXXXXXXXXXXXXXXXXX"
+    export TWILIO_TOKEN="4161XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
+    export TWILIO_FROM_NUMBER="+12025555555"

+    # If using Sendgrid for email delivery
+    export SENDGRID_API_KEY="SG.FyxxxXXXXXXXXXXXXXXXXXXXXXX.XXXXXXXXXXXXXXXXXXXXXXXXXXXXXi0c0MuH3Af_g"

+    # Do some basic branding.
+(See the settings file for more options.)
+    export SUBJECT_LUHN_PREFIX = env('SUBJECT_LUHN_PREFIX', '012345')
+    export ORGANIZATION_NAME = env('DJANGO_APPLICATION_TITLE', "Diamond Health")

+    # You may also override the top left project name
+    export TOP_LEFT_TITLE = env('TOP_LEFT_TITLE', 'verify my identity2')
+    export PARTNER_REF = env('PARTNER_REF', 'Diamond Health')

 This is how you can brand the project to your needs.
 See the `settings.py` and for a full list.
 Below are some basic variable you may want to set.

 Just add the above to a `.env` and then do a `source .env`.
 Without valid